Entering India? Structure client acquisition before execution creates risk.

 - Vendor roles are clearly defined

-- Reporting supports decisions
+- Reporting that supports decision-making

 Structural Overview